Choosing the Best Reverse Osmosis Water Filter for Your Needs

 Re-Mineralising & Specialist Cartridges

 The next consideration is whether you wish to pay that bit extra for additional functions such as a re-mineralising cartridge which will add compounds of calcium and magnesium back in to the purified water, or an oxygenating cartridge & tourmaline far infra red cartridge in some models.
+All the reverse osmosis systems offered by Puriflow have a re-mineralising function with the necessary exception of the Osmio HT+ Dental & Lab Direct Flow Reverse Osmosis System which instead utilises a de-ionising filter instead.

 One of the oft discussed issues around RO filters is that due to their very high filtration efficiency they remove the greater part of the beneficial minerals alongside the contaminants.
 There does seem to be a lack of conclusive evidence one way or the other, this is possibly due to the existence of other factors such as whether a persons diet is already high in minerals, general state of health, and the question of how much of the mineral needs of the body are actually absorbed from water.
 That the water produced by reverse osmosis systems employing re-mineralising cartridges is higher in pH is not in question however and many health practioners do consider this to be of some long term significance.